 Maybe it’s joining 195in365’s global youth convoy and representing your country in the most ambitious climate journey ever attempted.

-Maybe it’s starting with your school’s environmental club and building from there.
+Maybe it starts with your school’s environmental club and builds from there.

 Maybe it’s all seven approaches simultaneously, because the crisis demands everything we’ve got.